gopiyadav989/2210991582/PROOF_OF_WORK.md

 ## Conclusion

-All requirements of the assignment have been successfully implemented and tested.

-- Average Calculator HTTP Microservice is fully functional
-- Social Media Analytics Web Application is fully functional
-- All code is available in the public GitHub repository
+The Average Calculator HTTP Microservice has been successfully implemented and tested, meeting all the requirements specified in the assignment.

+For the Social Media Analytics Web Application, while we implemented the complete structure and components, we faced challenges with data integration and rendering.
+The code structure is in place, but the application may not function as expected.